Holthuizen/password_manager/README.md

 ```
 ~ python pass.py -help
 ```
-this will print the help menue use the setup command to setup your files.
+this will print the help menue, use the setup command to setup your files.

 ---